 Maintenance of a wood stove

-Wood-burning stoves require regular maintenance and cleaning to ensure good condition, safety and maximum performance.
+Wood stoves require regular maintenance and cleaning to ensure good condition, safety and maximum performance.

-Finally, depending on the need and frequency with which we use our stove, we will use one type of firewood or another.
+Finally, depending on the need and the frequency with which we use our stove, we will use one type of firewood or another.
 Before differentiating which are the best firewood, it should be mentioned that it must be very dry.

 Among the highest quality hardwood we find:

 - Olive wood.
-This firewood makes a flame more suitable for heating.
+This firewood makes a more suitable flame for heating.

 Table of Contents